-The A5 marks a departure for Audi, whose usual designs reflect constant radius curves and unambiguous design.
+When it launched, the A5 marked a departure for Audi, whose usual designs at the time reflected constant radius curves and unambiguous design.
 Mixing straight lines, swathing curves and concave surfaces, viewed close up, the individual details can appear cluttered, but from a distance and especially on the move, gel cohesively.

 The five-door Sportback version is Germany’s Rover Vitesse.
-It is 36mm lower, 28mm wider and 6mm shorter than an Audi A4.
-Audi admits space has been compromised slightly in the five-door.
+It is 36mm lower, 28mm wider and 6mm shorter than the then Audi A4.
+Audi admitted space was compromised slightly in the five-door.

 The A5’s architecture is entirely conventional and familiar from its application across the Volkswagen Group; a steel unibody with a mix of petrol and diesel engines channelled through either front or quattro all-wheel drive.
 What’s clever about the platform is how far forward the axle line is, meaning the A5’s mass is distributed more uniformly across both axles, and the longer wheelbase benefits ride quality.